Human Brain Trivia Quiz Questions and Answers

 The human brain is composed of what three things?

-A: Neurons, glial cells, and
+A: Neurons, glial cells, and blood vessels.

 The number of neurons, according to array tomography, has